 What constitutes an accessible website?

+However, not meeting every WCAG 2.0 AA success criteria doesn’t necessarily mean your website is inaccessible and in violation of the ADA.
 Entities have flexibility in how they make their website accessible so long as they do so.

 Assistant Attorney General, Stephen E. Boyd emphasized this in a letter to Congress: